RESIDENT ARTISTS

 Ten Air Studios

-Leslie curates a carefully-chosen and ethical library of gemstones and minerals from lapidary artists across the globe, including stones she herself has collected and cut.
+Indie Phoenixville goldsmith Leslie Clearwater uses traditional metalsmithing techniques and a vast and ethical library of gemstones and minerals, including stones she herself has collected and cut.

-She has been recognized globally in publications including Vogue and Vanity Fair, and was twice honored with a Best of Main Line award.
+She's been recognized globally in publications including Vogue and Vanity Fair, and was twice honored with a Best of Main Line award.
+She frequently hides pieces of her jewelry around Chester County as serendipitous "treasure hunts."

 BOB HAKUN / ASSEMBLAGE ART